tarantool/tarantool-internals/source/allocators.md

 <a name="slab_unmap"></a>

-Of course we can also return one to an **arena**.
-In this case we push it into previously mentioned list of returned **slabs** to get it back faster next time.
+Of course, we can also return one to an **arena**.
+In this case, we push it into the previously mentioned list of returned **slabs** to get it back faster next time.

 ```c